-When you are considering when to collect retirement benefits, one important factor to take into account is how long you might live.
+When you are deciding when to start receiving retirement benefits, one important factor to take into consideration is how long you might live.

 According to data we compiled:

 And those are just averages.
-About one out of every four 65-year-olds today will live past age 90, and one out of 10 will live past age 95.
+About one out of every three 65-year-olds today will live past age 90, and about one out of seven will live past age 95.

 Want to know your life expectancy?
 You can use our simple Life Expectancy Calculator to get a rough estimate of how long you (or your spouse) may live.
 Knowing this information can help you make a more informed choice regarding when to collect Social Security retirement benefits.

-After you use our Life Expectancy Calculator, please go to:
+After you use our Life Expectancy Calculator, other great planning steps are:

-- the Retirement Estimator to get estimates of your future benefits;
+- visit the Retirement Estimator to get estimates of your future benefits;

-- the Retirement Age Calculator to find your full retirement age; and
+- select your birth year in the Retirement Age Calculator to find your full retirement age; and

 - read When to Start Receiving Retirement Benefits to learn more about the factors you should consider when making a decision about when to start collecting benefits.